 In Europe the obligations of manufacturers and others in the supply chain were made clearer and more consistent across the EU member states by important revisions to the General Product Safety Directive taking effect from 2004.
 To promote traceability, Decision 768/2008/EC positively requires the name and address of manufacturers and importers of products placed on the market in the EU to be indicated on the products themselves, or where that is not possible on packaging or other documentation.
 Further, additional product safety and market surveillance requirements have been proposed in the European Commission's Product Safety and Market Surveillance Package (February 2013).
-These proposed revisions (due to come into force in 2015) are discussed in detail in the European Overview chapter.
+These proposed revisions

+(due to come into force in 2015 but which are now likely to be implemented in 2016) are discussed in detail in the European overview chapter.